10 Best Live Baits for Bass and How to Fish Them

 gizzard shad florida

-The main difference between a cast net and a seine fishing net is the casting net will be thrown over the side of the boat, and you’ll have to retrieve it later.
+You’ll need a cast net instead of a seine net.
+The casting net will be thrown over the side of the boat, and you’ll have to retrieve it later.
+The best spots are usually near rocks and dams.

 Fishing With Shad